Some Frequently Asked Questions

 travel and accommodation costs - What if we asked you to photograph our, Welsh, Cornish, Lake District or Scottish wedding?

-I cover all travel and any accommodation I might need.
+I’ve photographed weddings at the last two..I cover any travel and any accommodation I might need.
 I love wedding adventures far and wide, frankly the further the better.
 Living a stone’s throw from the sea on the south coast in Southsea, Portsmouth, most weddings are north from me here anyway.
 Mainly they’re in my diary months in advance providing time to plan any travel and any accommodation I might need.
 I’m very used to joining a wedding day wherever you are - and meeting you all, (gratefully accepting a coffee) and just getting on with making pictures for you.
-I did this for years as a press photographer/photojournalist and love exploring new places with my cameras and meeting, mixing, and gently embedding myself into a new photographic story.
+I did this for years as a press photographer/photojournalist and love exploring new places and meeting new people.

 We’ve only a limited wedding budget.
 Might you still be able to be our photographer?